Search

 Expecting my second baby gave opportunity to consider the type of relationship I hoped my children would share.
 While parents cannot control everything, I wanted to lay a foundation for a safe environment where family members could explore, grow, learn, and love.
 As our family welcomed each of our seven babies, these are some of the purposeful ways I reassured older children that they were beloved, and helped them welcome siblings.

-“By this everyone will know that you are my disciples, if you love one another,” (John 13:35).
+“By this everyone will know that you are my disciples, if you love one another,” John 13:35.
 Jesus taught us to love one another, and this is a gift parents can pass to our children.

 • Move an older child to another room or out of the crib to make way for the baby weeks in advance.
 Whenever possible, I didn’t want to stack this major adjustment in a child’s life on top the upcoming major adjustment of a new family member.

 • Before and after the birth of the baby, recall the older child’s birth with them.
-Look through photos together, remembering how excited you were about the older child’s coming arrival, how you loved and cared for them as a baby.
+Look through photos together, remembering how excited you were about the older child’s coming arrival.
+Recall how you loved and cared for them as a baby.
 Celebrate the older child’s promotion to big brother or big sister.
 When my second was born, our neighbors gave my first born a t-shirt that read, ‘I’m the big sister.’

 • Explain that the baby will not be able to do anything for a long time, but will need everything done for them.
 The baby will cry to communicate.